salahsaeed19/task-manager/README.md

 ## Getting Started

-Follow the steps below to set up the project on your local machine:
+Follow these steps to set up the project on your local machine:

 ### Prerequisites

-- Python 3.x
+- Python 3.12.6
-- Django 5.1.x
+- Django 5.1.3
 - Django REST Framework
-- SQLite (or other database options)
+- SQLite (or an alternative database)

 ### Installation